marium-masroor/My_first_repo/README.md

 ## now we will connect with github
 ## then push it
 ## make another file app.py and main.py and add them
+## to add multiple files at atime we only write git add .